erica925/team-generation-project/README.md

 # team-generation-project

-- open folder in command line
+- open project in itellij (or other IDE)
-- compile the code
 - run the main class
 - type the name of the input file when prompted (a sample file is given called "students.csv"
 - verify the output file called "groups.csv"